VPAC/matappprog/matappprog.md

 (snip)
 ```

 The outer product may be calculated on numeric arrays with the dimension vectors concatenated and the data vector formed from  possible products of elements of the data vectors.
-The outer product is formed by the special operator %o%, or ab <- outer(a, b, "*")
+The outer product is formed by the special operator `%o%`, or `ab <- outer(a, b, "*")`

 ```
 > a <- array(1:20, dim=c(4,5))